 - 5.6.1.
 Gatewells need not be dipped as is required at other projects due to the lack of VBSs.
 Instead, the following procedure may be used.
 The unit will be shut down for at least 24 hours before it is drained.
 Then, immediately before draining it will be operated at speed/no load briefly to flush fish out of the draft tube. - 5.6.2.
 When possible, place head gates and tail logs immediately after the turbine unit is shut down if the draft tube is to be dewatered.
 Install bottom two tail logs side-by-side first before stacking the remainder to minimize sturgeon from entering the draft tube before dewatering.
 This is necessary for both scheduled and unscheduled outages. - 5.6.3.
 If a turbine unit draft tube is to be dewatered and the unit has been idle for any length of time, it will be operated when possible at speed/no load to flush fish.
 Stop logs will then be placed immediately. - 5.6.4.
-If a turbine unit is idle and partially dewatered, and tail logs are put into place, an adequate safety pool may be maintained for up to two weeks to accommodate fish trapped in the draft tube.
+If a turbine unit is idle and partially dewatered, and tail logs are put into place, an adequate safety pool may be maintained for up to 4 days to accommodate fish trapped in the draft tube (If longer timeframes are needed for the safety pool, project fisheries will coordinate with FPOM on a case-by-case basis).
 Adequate inspections will need to be conducted to ensure the safety pool is maintained and fish are in good condition.
 Water levels in the draft tube will not be allowed to drop to a level which stresses fish.
 The appropriate level will be determined by the project biologist. - 5.6.5.
 Fish rescue personnel will inspect dewatered turbine draft tubes and intakes as soon as the water levels reach a depth permitting visual inspection and the hatch cover is opened.
 The project biologist or alternate Corps fish personnel will provide technical guidance on fish safety, will assure that rescue equipment is available if needed, and will directly participate in fish salvage.